siemens/snap-to-bucket/doc-sources/recovery.rst

 #.
 Create a new volume of the desired size in AWS and attach to an instance.
     * You can also check for ``x-amz-meta-disc-size`` metadata attached to the S3 object to get the estimated size of unpacked files.
+    * The meta tag `snap-volume-size` also stores the size of volume from which the snapshot was created.

 #.
 Download the snapshot from S3 to the instance.